Redocly/redocly-cli/docs/guides/migrate-from-redoc-cli.md

 - Ensuring API quality with linting
 - Managing large OpenAPI files
-- Enhancing an OpenAPI description with decorators
+- Enhancing an OpenAPI definition with decorators

 :::warning Uninstall
 It's recommended to uninstall `redoc-cli` now that it is no longer needed